KI-Research-Services/CREDA_tools/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+The document, "Install instructions for GitHub.pdf", contains detailed instructions for getting a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites

-CREDA_tools is built in Python, so a Python installation will be needed.
-Basic CREDA_tools has fairly lightweight requirements, but will require a few extra libraries depending on functions used.
-Requirements include:
+CREDA_tools is built in Python and has fairly lightweight requirements.
+If you prefer not to follow the instructions in the installation document, please ensure that the following libraries are installed:

 * Numpy
 * Pandas
 * Shapely
 * buildingid from the Department of Energy.
 Instructions for this installation can be found at [their GitHub Repository](https://github.com/pnnl/buildingid-py).
 * censusgeocode is needed to use the Census Geocoder.
 Run with 'pip install censusgeocode'

-### Installing

 As this goes public, we would like to transition to a pip install of CREDA_tools as well.
 In the meantime, we recommend cloning/downloading the repository such that CREDA_tools is a subdirectory in the root folder you wish to run projects in.